 If you’re an avid gardener like me, there’s a good chance you’re using Bloodmeal and Bonemeal as a fertilizer especially when planting tomatoes.
 These are used to amend the soil and add vital Nitrogen(the stuff that makes things grow).
 Bloodmeal is made of flash-frozen blood and is commonly used in organic gardening.
 Dogs can find it appetizing and this can cause fertilizer poisoning in dogs, resulting in vomiting, diarrhea, and pancreatitis if ingested while Bonemeal is made of ground-up flash-frozen animal bone and is also great to use as a slow-release fertilizer.

-If ingested, it may form into a solid round substance similar to a bowling ball in the stomach which may block the gut, requiring surgery.
-What’s worse is that Iron is usually added to fertilizers, which is also a big no-no. If you must really use these types of fertilizer, store it in a place where Buddy can’t access it.
+Dogs that ingest it, have problems when it forms into a solid round substance similar to a bowling ball in the stomach.
+This may also block the gut, requiring surgery.
+What’s worse is that Iron is usually added to fertilizers, which is also a big no-no. If you must really use these types of fertilizer, store it in a place where your dog can’t access it.
 If you know that there a high risk of fertilizer and dogs coming into contact, you may want to try a safe fertilizer for dogs.
 There are plenty of pet-friendly fertilizers available on the market, just double-check the packet to see if it’s fertilizer safe for dogs.